nexus-rpc/api/SPEC.md

     additionalProperties:
       type: string
     description: |
       A key-value mapping for additional context.
 Useful for decoding the 'details' field, if needed.
-For example, to indicate base64 encoded data in 'details', set metadata["Content-Transfer-Encoding"] to 'base64'.

   details:
     type: any
     properties:
     description: |
       Additional structured data.
-If this is byte data, it should be base64 encoded.
 ```

 ### OperationInfo